New Student?Enroll Now

 TEAS Testing-Requirement for All Nursing Applicants

-The admission requirements and the admission procedure must be completed by of the year the applicant wishes to be admitted.
-If the class is not filled, a second candidate evaluation will be implemented after June 1.
+The admission requirements and the admission procedure must be completed by March 1 of the year the applicant wishes to be admitted.
+If the class is not filled, candidates must meet the second candidate evaluation deadline of June 1.

-A grade of "C" is the minimum passing grade for all major field requirements, social science, natural science, and mathematics courses.
-Successful completion of a nursing course requires a "C" in the classroom, satisfactory clinical performance and "Pass" on clinical competency examinations.
+A grade of "C" is the minimum passing grade for all major field requirements, social science, and natural science.
+Successful completion of a nursing course requires a "C" in the classroom, satisfactory clinical performance and on skills testing.
 A student who is unsatisfactory in any one of those areas will receive a failing grade for the course.
 If an NRS course is failed, it may be repeated once.
 No more than one NRS course may be repeated.